 While the job market requires both profiles, we today notice that experienced “Java-ists” are in shorter supply and – as a result - can demand slightly higher compensation.
 The better “C#-ists” should however not worry: they also enjoy good job opportunities and – having a tendency to focus solely on the “Microsoft stack” – can build a nice career in front-end and/or back-end development.

-Anubex is a bit special in the sense that we offer clients – in case they prefer to leave the mainframe - the choice between the “Open source stack” (Java on Linux) and “Microsoft stack” (.NET on Windows).
+Astadia has a different approach in the sense that we offer clients – in case they prefer to leave the mainframe - the choice between the “Open source stack” (Java on Linux) and “Microsoft stack” (.NET on Windows).

 As this implies that we build automated conversion tools in Java and C#, we prefer to recruit developers who like both OO languages.
 As “duo-ists” are however hard to find, we’ve also recruited “Java-ists” who subsequently learned C# and vice versa.